diku-dk/futhark/HACKING.md

 ## Debugging Internal Type Errors

 The Futhark compiler uses a typed core language, and the type checker is run after every pass.
 If a given pass produces a program with inconsistent typing, the compiler will report an error and abort.
 While not every compiler bug will manifest itself as a core language type error (unfortunately), many will.
-To write the erroneous core program to a file in case of type error, pass `-v filename` to the compiler.
+To write the erroneous core program to `filename` in case of type error, pass `-vfilename` to the compiler.
 This will also enable verbose output, so you can tell which pass fails.
 The `-v` option is also useful when the compiler itself crashes, as you can at least tell where in the pipeline it got to.

 ## Checking Generated Code